Reykjanes Peninsula – One Day Photo Tour

 The Reykjanes peninsula is located on a drift zone, between two continents, the north american plate and the Eurasian plate.
 It is unique site where you can find different elements that exist because of the drift zone, geothermal energy, lava fields and other phenomenon.

 The Reykjanes peninsula has several high-temperature geothermal areas, three of which have been har-nessed to generate electricity.
 Nowhere on earth is the junction in the earth’s crust between the European and American tectonic plates as clearly visible as on the Reykjanes peninsula.
 The area is a veritable hotbed for recreational activities.
-The dramatic, rugged landscape features volcanic craters, caves, lava fields, geother-mal waters, and hot springs, in addition where lighthouses outnumber villages.
+The dramatic, rugged landscape features volcanic craters, caves, lava fields, geother-mal waters, and hot springs, in addition where lighthouses outnumber villages and it will be best Photo tour of Reykjanes.

 Places to visit, depends on time and weather if we can see them all: